baxmittens/DistributedSparseGrids.jl/paper.md

 # Abstract

 Numerical integration or interpolation of high-dimensional functions is subject to the curse of dimensionality on full tensor grids.
-One remedy to this problem are sparse grid approximations.
-The additional construction effort is often times worth spending, especially for underlying functions whose evaluation is time-consuming.
+One remedy to this problem is sparse grid approximations.
+The additional construction effort is often worth spending, especially for underlying functions whose evaluation is time-consuming.
 In the following, a Julia implementation of a local Lagrangian adaptive hierarchical sparse grid collocation method is presented, which is suitable for memory-heavy objects generated on distributed workers.

 # Statement of need

-[DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) is a Julia package for integration and interpolation of functions with generic return types.
-There are other approaches to sparse grid approximation written in the Julia language, as [SparseGrids.jl](https://github.com/robertdj/SparseGrids.jl), [AdaptiveSparseGrids.jl](https://github.com/jacobadenbaum/AdaptiveSparseGrids.jl), [GalerkinSparseGrids.jl](https://github.com/ABAtanasov/GalerkinSparseGrids.jl) or [Tasmanian.jl](https://github.com/floswald/Tasmanian.jl).
+[DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) is a Julia package for integrating and interpolating functions with generic return types.
+There are other approaches to sparse grid approximation written in the Julia language, such as [SparseGrids.jl](https://github.com/robertdj/SparseGrids.jl), [AdaptiveSparseGrids.jl](https://github.com/jacobadenbaum/AdaptiveSparseGrids.jl), [GalerkinSparseGrids.jl](https://github.com/ABAtanasov/GalerkinSparseGrids.jl), or [Tasmanian.jl](https://github.com/floswald/Tasmanian.jl).
 However, there is no Julia package available at the moment which is suitable if the solution of the underlying (discretized) physical problem is time and resource-consuming, requiring it to be solved on either a server or cluster environment, or the solution is memory-heavy, like a Vector, Matrix, or, for example, a complete finite element solution.

 # Introduction

 Sparse tensor product quadrature rules, mitigating the curse of dimensionality occurring in full tensor grid constructions, were provided first by @smolyak1963quadrature.
-In the last two decades collocation methods were prominent in the solution of stochastic partial differential equation as shown in @babuvska2007stochastic and @nobile2008sparse.
+In the last two decades, collocation methods have been prominent in solving stochastic partial differential equations, as shown in @babuvska2007stochastic and @nobile2008sparse.
-@ma2009adaptive were able to once again increase efficiency of the collocation approach by introducing an error-adaptive formulation of the method, which will serve as a basis for the collocation method described in this project.
-For more information about the theory of the method implemented, see e.g. @gates2015multilevel.
+@ma2009adaptive were able to once again increase the efficiency of the collocation approach by introducing an error-adaptive formulation of the method, which will serve as a basis for the collocation method described in this project.
+For more information about the theory of the method implemented, see, e.g., @gates2015multilevel.

 # Features